liammcluckie/Cook-House/README.md

     a.
 As a returning visitor, I want to be able to search the website to find supper clubs by location and cuisine.

     b.
-As a returning visitor, I want to be able to register to attend supper clubs and find out further information through asking the host questions.
+As a returning visitor, I want to be able to register to attend supper clubs.

     c.
 As a returning visitor, I want to be able to see further examples of what other users have used the platform for to enhance understanding.